hotosm/oam-browser/README.md

 [![Build Status](https://travis-ci.org/hotosm/oam-browser.svg?branch=master)](https://travis-ci.org/hotosm/oam-browser)

+The OAM-Browser is a part of the [OpenAerialMap](https://github.com/hotosm/OpenAerialMap) project.
+See the [OpenAerialMap](https://github.com/hotosm/OpenAerialMap) repository for more information about the project and contribute to the development.

+Submit any issues and feedback regarding the imagery browser in the [issue tracker](https://github.com/hotosm/oam-browser/issues).

+Access the site at http://hotosm.github.io/oam-browser/.

 ## Development environment
 To set up the development environment for this website, you'll need to install the following on your system: